alvarovitta/Cost-Management/index.md

 This guide provides practical advice to help you make appropriate decisions when planning and implementing your organization's cost strategy to manage Azure resources.

 The content in this guide is appropriate for use by (but not strictly limited to) individuals with the following areas of responsibility:
-- Security Architect
+- CFO
-- CISO
+- Procurement Officer
-- Chief Identity Architects
+- Cloud Enablement Clerk
-- Enterprise Architects
+- Cloud Solution Architect
-- IT Architects
+- Accounts Payable Clerk
 <br />
 <br />